ARMOR Price Tops $0.0020 on Exchanges (ARMOR)

-ARMOR (ARMOR) traded down 0% against the U.S. dollar during the twenty-four hour period ending at 19:00 PM ET on January 7th.
-One ARMOR token can now be purchased for approximately $0.0020 or 0.00000005 BTC on popular exchanges.
-ARMOR has a market cap of $142,088.95 and approximately $38.98 worth of ARMOR was traded on exchanges in the last day.
-In the last week, ARMOR has traded flat against the U.S. dollar.
+ARMOR (ARMOR) traded flat against the dollar during the 1-day period ending at 22:00 PM ET on January 9th.
+One ARMOR token can currently be purchased for $0.0020 or 0.00000004 BTC on popular exchanges.
+In the last seven days, ARMOR has traded flat against the dollar.
+ARMOR has a total market capitalization of $142,103.16 and approximately $38.98 worth of ARMOR was traded on exchanges in the last 24 hours.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.